johnmcfarlane/papers/cpp/contractual-disappointment.md

 ```

 Here, the implementer changed the definition — something they are entitled to do.
-Now, almost every possible C++ API violation is also a C++ Standard violation.
+Now, almost every possible C++ API Contracts violation is also a C++ Standard violation.

 It is easy to become distracted by the wonders of modern compilers.
 They are able to generate highly optimised code, by assuming contract fulfilment.